Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Fishing Pier

-People love to fish at Fort Snelling State Parks Snelling Lake.
+People love to fish at Snelling Lake in Fort Snelling State Park.
 There is a great pier with ample parking in front of it.
 If you don’t have a fishing pole, Fort Snelling has you covered.
 They rent them for free to guests.
 The only thing you need to bring is live bait.

 Fish For Free in Minnesota State Parks